pramnora/ruby/README.md

 -----

-## Download/and, Set up Ruby on Windows 10 Pro
+## Download/and, Set up Ruby on Windows 10 Pro...

 https://rubyinstaller.org/downloads/
 ...The Ruby programming language can be downloaded from the above link.